 Taking into account your research, page outline, and landing page copywriting best practices, you can tackle each section of copy.
 To speed this process up (without compromising quality), Jasper has a ton of templates that you can use.

 For example, to write a strong headline, you can use the Perfect Headline template.
-Just input a brief description, your audience, and a desired tone of voice.
+Just input a brief description, your audience, and a desired Brand Voice.
 Jasper will return several headline options for you to choose from.

 The Website Sub-headline template works similarly.
 However, its advantage is that you can input your main headline and provide example subheadings to generate more relevant results.